propensive/scalaworld/pages/dinner.md

 The team of chefs at the Rheged Centre will prepare a lavish seated three-course menu for Scala World guests in Mountain Hall.

-*Starter* Fillet of roasted West Cumbrian smoked salmon served with a tempura of samphire and pickled cucumber
+*Starter* Pressed Cumbrian ham hock terrine serve with red onion, apple and blackberry chutney served with a roasted hazelnut leaf salad

-*Main course* Roast leg of Cumbrian lamb served with an apple and black pudding potato cake, a collection of seasonal spring vegetables in a golden sultana and West Cumbrian rum sauce, or
+*Main course* Slow braised feather of Lakeland beef served with a red wine and onion sauce and Yorkshire pudding.

-*Main course (vegetarian)* Hand-raised homemade Eden Valley cheese tart served with pickled red onions and spinach
+*Main course (vegetarian)* Cumbrian homity pie made with local cheese, slow cooked onion and thyme served with a sweet slow cooked onion gravy.

-*Dessert* Lakeland gingerbread infused panna cotta served with a collection of rhubarb allsorts
+*Dessert* Dark chocolate mousse topped with honey-combe, sour cream and lime zest.

 *Tea and coffee*